 Number 1: What are Fibonacci sequence levels?

 The Fibonacci sequence numbers are mathematically derived numbers but are easy to calculate.
 The list of Fib sequence numbers is:

 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987, 1597, and continues.

 The trick is to add the first two numbers, which equals the third (0+1=1), then continue by adding the 2nd and 3rd which equals the 4th number (1+1=2), etc. As the numbers are added a new number is created.
 The method stays the same for higher numbers as well such as 89+144 = 233, and then 144 + 233 = 377.

-Interestingly enough, Fibonacci sequence numbers tend to do pretty well as guidance how far a thrust or impulsive move can last in number of pips.
+Interestingly enough, Fibonacci sequence numbers tend to do pretty well as guidance how far a thrust or impulsive move can last in a number of pips.
 This holds true for all currency pairs.
-Of course the lower frames will adhere to lower Fib numbers, whereas higher time frames to higher Fib sequence levels.
+Of course, the lower frames will adhere to lower Fib numbers, whereas higher time frames to higher Fib sequence levels.

 Number 2: What are the Fibonacci retracement levels?

 These numbers are calculated by dividing the Fibonacci sequence numbers (mentioned above).
 Here is an example:

 The exception is the 0.5 or 50% mark, which is, in fact, the half way mark.

 1) The 23.6% or 0.236 – i.e. 13/55 = 0.236